what causes swim bladder disease in angelfish?

 No one wants their pets to suffer.
 Sadly, a fish with swim bladder disease that isn’t responding to treatment isn’t going to get better.

-Even if your vet attached a floating harness in the hopes of aiding the fish in its recovery, this is only a temporary fix.
-Anywhere the harness makes contact with the angelfish’s skin will eventually grow sores and infection.
-The harness will rub away the slime coat and skin.
+Even if your vet attached a floating harness to aid the fish in its recovery, this is only a temporary fix.
+Anywhere it makes contact with the angelfish’s skin will eventually grow sores and infection.

-A recovered angelfish with a permanently damaged or defective swim bladder may live a full life.
-That’s only true if it’s still able to swim mostly upright.
-You will have to accommodate its inability to swim by using a gentle filter output and hand-feeding it.
+A recovered angelfish with a permanently damaged or defective swim bladder may be unaffected.
+That’s only true if it’s still able to swim primarily upright.
+You must accommodate its inability to swim by using a gentle filter output and hand-feeding it.

 Preventing Swim Bladder Disease

-Preventing swim bladder disease is rather simple, all told.
-Since the most popular cause is improper tank parameters, let’s begin there.
+Preventing swim bladder disease is relatively simple, all told.
+Let’s begin there since the most common cause is improper tank parameters.

 Check Water Parameters